 Visa application (Stage 2):

-• Priority services: May give very fast decisions (5 working days or 1 working day for super priority) when available.
+- Priority services: May provide very fast decisions (5 working days or 1 working day for super priority) when available.

 Other Visa Requirements & Conditions

-• Identity verification: You must prove your identity.
-Depending on your country, you may use the UK Immigration: ID Check app or go to a Visa Application Centre to submit biometric data (fingerprints + photo).
+- Identity verification: You must prove your identity.
+Depending on your country, you may use the UK Immigration: ID Verified app or go to a Visa Application Centre to submit biometric data (fingerprints + photo).

-• Valid endorsement: Stage 2 visa application must normally be lodged within 3 months of receiving your endorsement letter.
+- Valid endorsement: A stage 2 visa application must normally be lodged within 3 months of receiving your endorsement letter.

 Documents You Need for the Application